$5,000 Discover® Student Loans Scholarship

 1. High School TeachersThe academic year is, in some respects, cyclical.
 Each year, high school teachers assist their students in applying to and making wise decisions about college.
 A mentor who has been through this process before, and who understands how you function in school, is a wonderful resource during the application process.

 2. Educational ConsultantsOften, academic consultation and tutoring companies employ individuals who have strong insights into the application process (such as useful tips and tricks) and a measured eye for the rhythm of the college application season.
-If you are in need of more structured help, such firms may offer college counseling services like admissions essay review.

 3. Admissions RepresentativesIf you are struggling to decide whether a college is correct for you, or if you cannot find the answers to your questions in a school’s online or print materials, contact the admissions office.
 Call—do not email, Facebook, or Tweet at the college.
 While email may be appropriate, a telephone conversation with an admissions representative can distinguish you as an applicant.
 It can also provide you with immediate, specific answers.
 Keep the following information in mind, however: admissions representatives are very busy, so be polite.
 Maintaining a running conversation (of brief interactions) during application season is a simple way of remaining in an office’s thoughts without becoming a nuisance.
 It is also worthwhile to try to meet in person for this reason.
 While an admissions representative may or may not be the right person to ask about how a particular club functions socially on campus, they will know the right individual with whom you can connect.